- Webpages

 Smokers with minor but lingering health issues are typical smokers.
 They might have to pay a higher premium than preferred smokers.

-People who smoke and have other obvious health issues fall in this category.
-Often, insurers will charge these individuals a higher premium to offset their risk.
+People who smoke and have other evident health problems come into this category.
+To compensate for this risk, insurers frequently charge higher premiums to these individuals.

 What if I start Smoking later?